sixeyed/docker-windows-workshop/slides/sections/frontend-reverse-proxy.md

 ## The reverse proxy

-We're using [Traefik](http://traefik.io), which is really easy to integrate with Docker.
-All requests come to Traefik, and it fetches content from the homepage container or the original app container, based on the requested route.
+We're using [Traefik](http://traefik.io) which integrates nicely with Docker.
+All requests come to Traefik, and it fetches content from the homepage container or the original app container.

 Traefik can do a lot more than that - SSL termination, load-balancing and sticky sessions.
 The [official Traefik image on Docker Hub](https://docs.traefik.io/#the-official-docker-image) doesn't have a Windows Server 2019 version, so we'll build our own.